OVERVIEW

 • Sandy Ridge

-DE PSC awarded the Triad the first and only nonprofit water and wastewater utility license in the State.
-Utilizing the license, CWS acquired four (4) disadvantaged communities’ water and wastewater systems in the “hinterlands” of Delaware, beyond the reach of municipal or county water and wastewater projects.
+DE PSC awarded Triad the first and only nonprofit water and wastewater utility license in the State.
+Utilizing the license, CWS acquired three communities’ water and wastewater systems in the “hinterlands” of Delaware, beyond the reach of municipal or county water and wastewater projects.

 In Delaware, using only grant funding, CWS ably demonstrated it could acquire, operate, and generate capital projects for refurbishment of community- scale water and wastewater systems.
 Now, we have brought our “proof of concept” from the state of Delaware to the state of California with an entity called Redwood Empire Clean Water, (RECW).
 RECW will now utilize the same business model in California.